unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README 2.md

 In order to setup the environment for these experiments, please execute first the `./setup.sh` script.
-This script will setup all the environment to generate the heatmap.
+This script will setup all the environment to generate the graph.
 Once the setup is done, you can run the dependency analyser by running the `./run_all.sh`.
 Note that the setup takes time since each application must be built as a docker container.

-Once all the results are generated, run the `./plot.sh` script to generate the heatmap.
-This one will be generated in the current folder with the following name: `syscall-heatmap.pdf`.
+Once all the results are generated, run the `./plot.sh` script to generate the graph.
+This one will be generated in the current folder with the following name: `syscall-support.pdf`.

 ## Others